Lie groups and Lie algebras: Manifolds

 is also an immersion; its image is the lemniscate (shaped as { $ \infty$}).
 This shows that an immersion need not be injective.
 On the other hand, the map $F: \Bbb R\to \Bbb R^2$ given by $F(t)=(t^2,t^3)$ parametrizing a semicubic parabola { $\prec$} is injective, but not an immersion, since $F'(0)=(0,0)$. \end{example}

-\begin{definition} An immersion $f: X\to Y$ is an {\bf embedding} if the map $F: X\to F(X)$ is a homeomorphism (where $F(X)$ is equipped with the induced topology from $Y$).
+\begin{definition} An immersion $F: X\to Y$ is an {\bf embedding} if the map $F: X\to F(X)$ is a homeomorphism (where $F(X)$ is equipped with the induced topology from $Y$).
 In this case, $F(X)\subset Y$ is said to be an {\bf (embedded) submanifold.}\footnote{Recall that a subset $Z$ of a topological space $X$ is called {\bf locally closed} if it is a closed subset in an open subset $U\subset X$.
 It is clear that embedded submanifolds are locally closed.
 For this reason they are often called locally closed (embedded) submanifolds.} \end{definition}

 \begin{example} The immersion of $S^n$ into $\Bbb R^{n+1}$ and of $(0,1)$ into $\Bbb R$ are embeddings, but the parametrization of the lemniscate by the circle given by \eqref{lemn} is not.
-The parametrization of the curve { $\rho$} by $\Bbb R$ is also not an embedding; it is injective but the inverse is not a homeomorphism. \end{example}
+The parametrization of the curve { $\rho$} by $\Bbb R$ is also not an embedding; it is injective but the inverse is not continuous. \end{example}

 \begin{definition} An embedding $F: X\to Y$ of manifolds is {\bf closed} if $F(X)\subset Y$ is a closed subset.
 In this case we say that $F(X)$ is a {\bf closed (embedded) submanifold} of $Y$. \end{definition}